primer/react/.github/pull_request_template.md

 - [ ] Tested in Firefox
 - [ ] Tested in Safari
 - [ ] Tested in Edge
+- [ ] Integration tests pass at github/github ([Learn more about how to run integration tests](https://github.com/github/primer-engineering/blob/main/how-we-work/testing-primer-react-pr-at-dotcom.md))

 Take a look at the [What we look for in reviews](https://github.com/primer/react/blob/main/contributor-docs/CONTRIBUTING.md#what-we-look-for-in-reviews) section of the contributing guidelines for more information on how we review PRs.